jaateixeira/ScrapLogGit2Net/README.md

 - Publish as a python package to the community.

 # Contributing
-Branch and pull mode.
+Please create a new branch for any new feature.
+Branch or fork, code, test, then pull request.
 Please follow the basic guide on [https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).

 Note you should not break the test runner bash script (testScrapLog.sh) that runs ScrapLogGit2Net agains test-data and compares with the expected output.
+You might need to change the test runner to comply with new developments.

 Jose Teixeira, currently the only maintainer,  will review and merge pull requests, update the ChangeLog.txt, aknowledge the contribuitions and work on documentation on free-time from work.